The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Dementia has a slower and progressive onset of changes in cognitive functioning compared to delirium.

-Osteoporosis is a common part of the aging process, and older adults should be screened using a bone mass density (BMD) test.
+Osteoporosis is a common part of aging, and older adults should be screened using a bone mass density (BMD) test.

 Increasing calcium and vitamin D intake through diet, weight-bearing, and strength training exercises will help to keep bones strong and healthy.